 Online CACREP Accredited programs | Online MPCAC Accredited programs

-Common Steps for Becoming a Licensed Mental Health Counselor (LMHC)
+Common Steps for Becoming a Mental Health Counselor

-Becoming a Licensed Mental Health Counselor (LMHC) is a structured process that requires dedication and commitment.
+Becoming a Mental Health Counselor is a structured process that requires dedication and commitment.
 To help you navigate this rewarding journey, here’s an overview of the common steps you’ll need to take:

 Earn a Bachelor’s Degree in a Behavioral, Social Science or Psychology Program

-The first step on your journey to becoming a Licensed Mental Health Counselor (LMHC) is to earn a bachelor’s degree in a relevant field.
+The first step on your journey to becoming a Mental Health Counselor is to earn a bachelor’s degree in counseling or a relevant field.
 Typically, individuals pursuing this path opt for bachelor's degrees in behavioral science, social science, or psychology.
 These undergraduate programs lay the foundation for your future studies and career in mental health counseling.

 During your bachelor’s program, you’ll learn fundamental concepts related to human behavior, emotions, thoughts, and relationships.
 Coursework may cover subjects such as abnormal psychology, human development, and research methods.
 Additionally, you’ll develop critical thinking and communication skills, which are invaluable when working with clients as a counselor.